improbable-eng/etcd-cluster-operator/docs/design/backups.md

 The ETCD tooling does well at restoring the backup snapshots and we do not feel like there is much value to be added there.

 ## Alternatives

+This behaviour could conceivably live inside of a Kubernetes `Job` / `CronJob` running some custom container to make the backup & push it to a remote.
+We chose to avoid this approach as it limits the configurability of the backups.
+It would quicky become complex to support different backup strategies and storage destinations, and we'd likely end up implementing some configuration layer infront of the job.

 The [Velero](https://github.com/vmware-tanzu/velero) project aims to provide tools to back up all important data in a Kubernetes cluster.
 We considered building an integration in to this project to do the ETCD backups for us - and there was no technical reason we found why this wouldn't be possible.